Financial Forecasting Methods To Help Predict Your Business's Future

 Market Research

 Market research is commonly used to determine the market needs of a certain product or service.
 The entire addressable market and the company's current clients are used in this strategy to collect data.
-Market research uses customer surveys, analyses of metrics for current campaigns, testing, and research on your competitors' marketing strategies.
+Market research uses customer surveys, metrics analyses for current campaigns, testing, and research on your competitors' marketing strategies.

 Delphi Method